 UPDATED!
 Characteristics of Female Workers in Oklahoma

 The rapid rise in women’s labor force participation was a major development in the labor market during the second half of the 20th century.
 This updated report re-examines trends in the female workforce in Oklahoma from 2001 to 2020 using the Census Bureau's Quarterly Workforce Indicators (QWI) dataset.

 UPDATED!
 Characteristics of Older Workers in Oklahoma

-This report provides data on Oklahoma's workforce who are age 65 and older.
-In addition to analyzing trends in Oklahoma's workers age 65 and older, the report also provides comparisons of trends amongst all age groups using the Census Bureau's Quarterly Workforce Indicators (QWI) dataset.
+This updated report provides data from 2001 to 2020 on Oklahoma's workforce who are age 65 and older.
+In addition to analyzing trends in Oklahoma's workers age 65 and older, this report also provides comparisons of trends among all age groups using the Census Bureau's Quarterly Workforce Indicators (QWI) dataset.

 Oklahoma Youth Labor Force